BenSchZA/simcraft/README.md

 A Discrete-Event Simulation (DES) framework for generalised simulation modelling.

+## Event-Driven Simulation Architecture

+An event-driven simulation architecture provides a flexible framework for implementing various simulation modelling paradigms:

+- **System Dynamics:** Events represent the flow of resources between interconnected nodes, with a periodic time-stepping event to advance the simulation.
+- **Agent-Based Modelling (ABM):** Events encapsulate interactions between agents and their environment, such as message exchanges or state transitions.
+- **Discrete-Event Simulation (DES):** Events occur at specific points in time, driving system state changes without requiring a fixed time step.

+The framework is inspired by the [DEVS](https://www.cs.mcgill.ca/~hv/classes/MS/DEVS.pdf) (Discrete EVent System Specification) formalism and the [SimRS](https://simrs.com/) DEVS implementation.

 ## Resource Flow Model Domain-Specific Language (DSL)

 As a first application of the framework, Simcraft provides a domain-specific language (DSL) for easily defining resource flow models as defined in the ["Engineering Emergence: Applied Theory for Game Design"](https://eprints.illc.uva.nl/id/eprint/2118/1/DS-2012-12.text.pdf) paper by Joris Dormans.